Security Deposit Laws in North Dakota

 North Dakota Security Deposit FAQ

-In North Dakota, the penalty for wrongfully withholding a security deposit is: 3x wrongfully withheld amount plus attorney's fees.
+- In North Dakota, the penalty for wrongfully withholding a security deposit is: Landlord who withholds a deposit without reasonable justification is liable for 3x (treble) damages plus attorney's fees.
+Failure to return within 30 days forfeits the right to retain any portion.
 You can sue in small claims court to recover the deposit plus the statutory penalty.